 Origin & Roots of the English Language

 English is a member of the Indo-European family of languages.
-It is related to Dutch, Frisian and German with a significant amount of vocabulary from French, Latin, Greek and many other languages.
-English evolved from the Germanic languages brought to Britain by the Angles, Saxons, Jutes and other Germanic tribes brought their languages to Britain, which eventually developed into English.
+It is related to Dutch, Frisian, and German.
+There is also a significant amount of vocabulary in English from other languages such as French, Latin, and Greek.
+The Angles, Saxons, Jutes, and other Germanic tribes brought their languages to Britain, which eventually developed into English.
 Historians and linguists often call these old languages Anglo-Saxon.

-The history of the English language can be divided into three significant time periods.
-They call these time periods Old English, Middle English and Modern English.
-Old English is the history of the English language that dates back between 450 and 1100 A.D., the time when Germanic tribes started invading and settling in the British Isles.
-The British Isles natives spoke Celtic languages and were driven out of their land into areas such as modern-day Scotland and Ireland.
-It is for this very reason that the English language also has quite a number of words of Celtic origin.
-The Vikings also managed to influence Old English a great deal by incorporating their Scandinavian languages.
+Historians of English divide the growth of the language into three significant time periods.
+They call these time periods Old English, Middle English, and Modern English.
+Old English is the history of the English language that dates back between 450 and 1100 A.D.
+This was around the time when Germanic tribes started invading and settling in the British Isles.
+The British Isles natives spoke Celtic languages.
+They were soon driven out of their land into areas such as modern-day Scotland and Ireland.
+It is for this very reason that English also has several words of Celtic origin.
+The Vikings also influenced Old English a great deal by incorporating their Scandinavian languages.

 The invasion of England by William the Conqueror marks the beginning of the Middle English period.
-The Normans who captured England brought with them a language that was similar to French in many ways.
+The Normans who captured England brought a language that was like French in many ways.
 This French-like language became the language of the Royal Court.
 The members of the royal class continued to speak English, which caused a significant linguistic divide.
-Even though English became popular in England once again during the 14th century, this didn’t happen without the addition of a number of French words.
+English became popular in England once again during the 14th century.
+Though by the time this happened, there was the addition of several French words.

 As technology advances and colloquial words permeate the world via the Internet, the language continues to develop.
-In fact, the history of the English language shows that it is a relatively new language, English was quick to progress and developed to reach the level of popularity that it enjoys today with relative ease.
+In fact, the history of the English language shows that it is a relatively new language.
+This means that it quickly progressed to the level of popularity that it enjoys today with relative ease.

 English Translation Services

 Interested in getting your texts and content translated to English by a top UK translation company?
-Are you an English-speaking organisation that would like to appeal to a more diverse global audience by translating your materials to a foreign language?
+Are you an English-speaking organisation that would like to appeal to a more diverse global audience by translating your materials?